Alp Arslan: Battle of Manzikert (1071)

-Emperor Romanos himself was captured and presented to Alp Arslan.
-It is reported that upon seeing the Roman emperor, the sultan leapt from his throne like a mad man, commanded Romanos to kiss the ground, and stepped on his neck.
+Emperor Romanos himself was captured in battle and presented to Alp Arslan.
+It is reported that upon seeing the Roman emperor, the sultan leaped from his throne, commanded Romanos to kiss the ground, and stepped on his neck.
 He repeatedly berated the emperor, including for spurning his emissaries and offers of peace.
-The unrepentant Romanos was laconic, and deigned only to offer the curtest responses to his captor’s fiery upbraiding.
-He merely had done what was “possible for a man, and which kings are bound to do, and I have fallen short in nothing.
+Romanos remained unrepentant, asserting that he had merely done what was "possible for a man, and which kings are bound to do, and I have fallen short in nothing.
 But God has fulfilled his will.
-And now, do what you wish and abandon recriminations.”
+And now, do what you wish and abandon recriminations."
+Purportedly declaring Romanos "too trivial... to kill", Alp Arslan then led him about the camp to sell the prisoner to one of his men.
+The Seljuk soldiers initially refused to spend any money on buying the emperor, until one man traded a dog for him.
+Next, wishing to test Romanos, Alp Arslan asked Romanos what he would do if their situation were reversed and Alp Arslan was imprisoned by the Byzantines.
+Romanos bluntly answered "The worst!"
+His honesty impressed Alp Arslan, who then decided to spare Romanos's life and instead ransom him back to his homeland.
+After agreeing on a ransom, Alp Arslan sent Romanos to Constantinople with a Turkish escort, carrying a banner above the disgraced emperor that read: "There is no god but Allah and Muhammad is his messenger".